AbhinavMadahar/thesis/thesis-proposal/outline.md

 - Background (four pages)
 	- What is commonsense reasoning?
 Why is important?
-	- What are the downstream tasks which use commonsense reasoning in conversational agents?
+	- What are the downstream tasks which use commonsense reasoning?
 Why is it important?
 - Finding better ways to do commonsense reasoning (five pages)
 	- Aims (half page)
 	- Motivation (half page)